nickfrosty/website_nuxt/content/articles/dev/redirect-http-to-https-force-https-with-htaccess.md

 ### htaccess on Nginx?
 Not a chance.

 Simply put, **you cannot use htaccess with a Nginx** server.
 The web server software was not designed for it, and they apparently have no intensions of doing so.
-Unfortunante.
+Unfortunate.

 ## Basic .htaccess file